hero-node/hero-cli/README.md

   "mockAPIPrefix": "",
   // the initial port used by proxy/mock server "proxyBasePort": 3000,
-  // start an instance of proxy server for every url in #proxyTargetURLs, the port number increment by step 1 "proxyTargetURLs": [
+  // start an instance of proxy server for every url in #proxyTargetURLs
+  // the port number increment by step 1 "proxyTargetURLs": [
     "http://www.my-website.com"
   ]